kentrinhdev/Reserve-Envy/README.md

 # Reserve-Envy
-A reservation tool for developers.
+A release-to-test environment reservation tool for developers.